 Redesigning DataUP for scalable future growth

-Project: Since its inception in 2021, DataUP Consulting's digital presence and brand identity were managed through fragmented, incremental updates that lagged behind their actual growth.
-This reactive approach created a disjointed user experience that failed to communicate the full technical breadth of an emerging data analytics company located in the Twin Cities.
-To align their image with their trajectory, the leadership team initiated a comprehensive redesign of the DataUP primary website.
-This new digital hub serves as the definitive showcase for their evolving data capabilities, integrated consulting services, and specialized client solutions.
-Beyond just a visual refresh, the redesigned site was engineered to function as a scalable growth engine, enabling the marketing and sales teams to rapidly deploy new content and capture higher-quality leads in an increasingly competitive market.
+Project: Since its inception in 2021, DataUP Consulting's digital presence and brand identity have been managed through fragmented, incremental updates that lagged behind the company's actual growth.
+This reactive approach created a disjointed user experience that failed to communicate the full technical breadth of an emerging data analytics firm located in the Twin Cities.
+To align their image with their growth trajectory, the leadership team initiated a comprehensive redesign of the DataUP primary website.
+This new digital hub serves as the definitive showcase for the company's evolving data capabilities, integrated consulting services, and specialized client solutions.
+Beyond a mere visual refresh, the redesigned site was engineered to function as a scalable growth engine, enabling the marketing and sales teams to rapidly deploy new content and capture higher-quality leads in an increasingly competitive market.

 My roles and responsibilities for this project